creatorsim/creator-wiki/book/teaching-resources/remote-lab.md

     tty: true
 ```

 The configuration of the target boards is placed in `config/deployment.json`.
 You must provide the type of board (`target_board`), the USB port of the board (`target_port`), and the URL of the gateway server (`target_url`).
-As we're doing everything with Docker Compose, we can just use their container names.
+As we're doing everything with Docker Compose, we can just use their container names and prevent exposing the ports to `localhost`.

 E.g.:
 ```json
 {